NEW HIRE ELECTIONS

 - Verify that the forms are completed accurately and completely.
 Ensure that the employee has checked the information entered on his/her forms, and has signed and dated all forms.

 - On the Enrollment/Change Form (Form-1), indicate the agency/division number, the date entered state service and the employee’s annual salary and effective date.
 Salary is defined as the salary earned in the employment of the agency but not including any overtime pay, travel reimbursement or travel expenses.

 - Photocopy completed GIC forms and file them in the employee’s personnel file.

-- Give the employee a copy of the Employee Acknowledgement form and file the original in the employee’s personnel file.
-Do not send this form to the GIC.
+- Give the employee a copy of the Employee Acknowledgement form and file the original Employee Acknowledgement form, and Pretax Basic Life and Health Insurance Plan Form ( if applicable) in the employee’s personnel file.
+Send the FSA Enrollment form to the FSA Carrier.
+Failure to send a form to the FSA Carrier will result in an employee not receiving reimbursement for an eligible FSA expense.
+Do not send these forms to the GIC.

 - Update your payroll system with the new premium deductions.